 2. Flashpackers can’t live without their everyday beauty routines.

 In 2008, we went to Rio for Carnivale.
 The whole holiday was fantastic, and we had great fun in the sun.
 BUT I didn’t take my hair dryer or straighteners.
 It was a little experiment; could I embrace beach hair and save weight in my bag?
 Well, it was a disaster.
 I hated the way my hair dried naturally and every day it impacted on my mood negatively, even if it was for only a minute or two.

 Ever since then, I have taken my tiny but surprisingly brilliant travel hair dryer, and my straighteners with me on every trip.
 (I use the Babyliss Nano Pro and Babyliss medium size straighteners that came in this set).
-I forgot my straighteners on my honeymoon, MY HONEYMOON, and again, it made me super grumpy having frizzy hair.
+I forgot my straighteners on my trip to Peru, and again, it made me super grumpy having frizzy hair.